 If you’re a Center 615 member, you can take advantage of several Member Discounts to curate your staycation—it’s a win-win for you and the local businesses you’ll be supporting.
 For example, indulge in locally made pastries from Yeast Nashville, or let In Good Company cater a locally sourced gourmet meal or grazing table directly to you.
 For another discounted option, you could go on a juice cleanse from Urban Juicer, treat yourself to waxing services at Daly Waxing Studio, and pretend you’re preparing for a beach trip.

 Whether you opt for a staycation or full-blown getaway, we recommend unplugging for 24 hours for optimal relaxation.
 That means turning your phone off and letting go of the urge to answer any emails whatsoever.
+Time off work means time off work.
 You might be surprised how refreshed you feel.

 Clinical psychologist Francine Lederer even says that “Most people have a better life perspective and are more motivated to achieve their goals after a vacation, even if it is a 24-hour time-out.”